Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - My taste runs into dive watches, and that's why I can't wait to add the Seiko SSC017 into the first spot of this list.

-Unlike the popular SKX007 or Seiko Monster which have prominent bezels, this SSC017 has a sloped bezel to reduce the overall case thickness as well as make it look more elegant.
-That’s what I like most about this watch, as I love a versatile timepiece with a balanced look!
+Unlike the popular SKX007 or Seiko Monster, which have prominent bezels, this SSC017 has a sloped bezel to reduce the overall case thickness and make it look more elegant.
+That’s what I like most about this watch.
+I love a versatile timepiece with a balanced look.

-What’s not to love is the stainless steel bracelet!
-I mean it’s not on par with the extremely well-made case.
-It’s not ugly, not rattling, but it’s merely there to wrap around your wrist, not to add any charm to the watch!
-Fortunately, the watch looks aesthetic on leather or fabric NATO/Zulu straps, and there’re plenty of aftermarket watch bands out there!
+What’s not to love is the stainless steel bracelet.
+It’s not on par with the highly well-made case.
+It’s not ugly or rattling, but it’s merely there to wrap around your wrist, not to add charm to the watch.
+Fortunately, the watch looks aesthetic on leather or fabric NATO/Zulu straps, and plenty of aftermarket watch bands are out there.

 The bezel is another issue; it’s painted.
-That means you should be careful when wearing the watch or putting it on some hard surface, or else you would risk scratching the bezel, and finding a replacement is not always easy!
-But don’t worry, minor scratches can’t make your watch look like a mess, most of my dive watches look like new even after they accumulated 10+ wounds on the bezel!
+That means you should be careful when wearing the watch or putting it on some hard surface, or else you would risk scratching the bezel, and finding a replacement can be challenging.
+But don’t worry.
+Minor scratches can’t make your watch look like a mess.
+Most of my dive watches look new even after they accumulated 10+ wounds on the bezel.

-Regarding Water resistance & Diving function, Seiko claims that all their dive watches are in compliance with ISO 6425 standards.
-If this is true, you don’t have to worry about SSC017’s quality as a real dive watch.
-Seiko is a prestige brand, so I don’t think they make false advertisement!
-200m (660ft) water resistance is more than enough for most scuba dives.
-Besides, almost no users complained about the watch’s malfunction underwater up to now!
+Regarding Water resistance & Diving function, Seiko claims that all their dive watches comply with ISO 6425 standards.
+If true, you don’t have to worry about SSC017’s quality as a real dive watch.
+Seiko is a prestige brand, so I don’t think they make false advertisements.
+200m (660ft) water resistance is enough for most scuba dives.
+Besides, almost no users have complained about the watch’s malfunction underwater up to now.

-To make the watch more irresistible, Seiko added the chronograph feature not only for counting time but also making the piece look cooler & sportier with two guarded push buttons and three subdials.
+To make the watch more irresistible, Seiko added the chronograph feature for counting time and making the piece look cooler & sportier with two guarded push buttons and three subdials.

-And…what about the lume?
-In its price range, Seiko SSC017 has the best lume compared to other counterparts.
+And what about the lume?
+Seiko SSC017 has the best lume in its price range compared to its counterparts.
 Seiko’s Lumibrite technology offers you an outstanding reading experience in low-light conditions.
-The lume is not only bright, but also long-lasting – up to 5 hours after a 10-minute charge, is it impressive?
+The lume is bright and long-lasting – up to 5 hours after a 10-minute charge.
+Is it impressive?

-Seiko SSC017 features the V175 solar powered quartz caliber, which is really a workhorse.
-As a quartz movement, it just runs off about 15 seconds per month, depending on the temperature.
-The solar battery can store up energy enough for 6-month continuous use.
-You don’t have to use it every day to get the battery charged!
+Seiko SSC017 features the V175 solar-powered quartz caliber, which is a workhorse.
+As a quartz movement, it runs off for about 15 seconds per month, depending on the temperature.
+The solar battery can store enough energy for 6-month continuous use.
+You don’t have to use it daily to charge the battery.

 Is it for you?

-To wrap it up, if you want a versatile fully-featured dive watch which can also serve as an elegant fashion item, the Seiko SSC017 Prospex is an all-in-one option for you: chronograph feature, bright & long lasting lume, ISO certified water resistance, solar battery that doesn’t need replacement, and the most important – an eye-catching design.
+To wrap it up, if you want a versatile fully-featured dive watch that can also serve as an elegant fashion item, the Seiko SSC017 Prospex is an all-in-one option for you: chronograph feature, bright & long-lasting lume, ISO-certified water resistance, the solar battery that doesn’t need replacement, and the most important – an eye-catching design.
 What else can we ask for from a budget watch?

 Citizen Eco Drive NightHawk BJ7000-52E Pilot Watch